story-ai/story-ai.github.io/index.md

       content:
         id: header
         title: The future of education
-        subtitle: I showed my masterpiece to the grown-ups, and asked them whether the drawing frightened them.
+        subtitle: I showed my learning to the grown-ups, and asked them whether the drawing frightened them.
         buttons:
             - text: Free Download
               filled: false